 Originally created to supply US soldiers with vitamin C in World War II, fruit concentrate has found many other uses.
 Whether you want to drink soda or eat gummy bears, you need fruit concentrate for the color and flavor.
-Fruit concentrate processing line involves fruit peelers, conveyor belts, filters, and evaporators that help producers make fruit concentrate with all of the fruit’s original aroma.
+The fruit concentrate processing line involves fruit peelers, conveyor belts, filters, and evaporators that help producers make fruit concentrate with all of the fruit’s original aroma.

 Tell us about your production challenge